charlicopter/DharmaForge/README.md

 • References do NOT appear as nodes in the Instance Tree hierarchy

-• Broken references are valid but flagged in validation
+• Broken references are valid but flagged in validation.

-\# Hard Contract Rules
+# Hard Contract Rules

 DharmaForge enforces strict invariants: